 TWO: Once the soap has been fully melted, add 3 mL of Mango Peach Salsa Fragrance Oil.

-FIVE: After allowing the soap to sit overnight and then, pull off the blue bottom of the tube tubs mold and push the soap out.
-It may take some coaxing, but it should slide out eventually.
-Once the soap is out, allow it to thaw for 2- 3 hours, then use a Soap Cutter to cut the soap cylinders in half.
+FIVE: After allowing the soap to sit overnight, remove it from the mold.
+Use a Soap Cutter to cut the soap cylinders in half.
 It’s okay if shards break off unevenly, that will add character to your leopard spots!

-SIX: Reassemble the Ice Tubes tray mold by snapping the blue bottom back onto the mold.
+SIX: Reassemble the cylinder molds.
 Fill 12 cavities with the white soap shards.

-Just like before, place the mold in the freezer and allow it to sit overnight.
+Just like before, allow the soap to sit overnight.
 This will make the tubes much easier to unmold.

 EIGHT: Cut and melt 30 oz. of Clear Melt and Pour base and color with chunks of the Black Oxide Color Block.
 Fragrance with .5 oz. of Mango Peach Salsa Fragrance Oil.